Dana Rosemary Scallon: 1980s – Catholic music

 Scallon starred in a West End production of Snow White and the Seven Dwarfs, staged at the Phoenix Theatre during the 1983 Christmas and New Year pantomime season.
-The venues first panto broke box-office records and was extended into February.
+The venue's first panto broke box-office records and was extended into February.
 She played Snow White for over fourteen years, each time in a different city, beginning the run at the New Theatre, Hull in 1982.

+In 1984 Dana recorded a single "So Clear".
+It was the theme for the British soap opera Brookside with added lyrics.
+She performed the song on several television shows around Christmas 1984, but the song was never released commercially.

 A tour of America took place in 1984 to promote her two Word albums.
 Appearances were made in concert halls, churches, colleges and also on TV and radio.

 After fifteen years in show business Hodder and Stoughton published Dana – An Autobiography in 1985.
 It told the story of her childhood, married life and music career, as well as her growing devotion to God.
 At the same time as her book launch came the release of her fifties tribute album If I Give My Heart to You, featuring her last UK chart entry "Little Things Mean a Lot", #92 on 13 July 1985.
 In Ireland in made #27, as did the album's title track.

 Due to work commitments in 1979, she was not in the country when Pope John Paul II became the first pope ever to visit Ireland.
 But she eventually saw him in 1987 at the Superdome in New Orleans, having been invited there to perform "Totus Tuus" before a gathering of 80,000 or more.
 After her performance the pontiff made his way to the stage to personally thank her for writing the song.